rant-lang/rant/README.md

 ### Intuitive syntax

-Rant is basically the opposite of Regex: just as a regular expression compares inputs to a pattern, Rant generates matching outputs from a pattern!
+Think of Rant as the opposite of Regex: just as a regular expression compares inputs to a pattern, Rant generates matching outputs from a pattern!

-It's easy to express your desired output as a set of branching possibilities.
-For example, consider a simple regex that matches on three strings:
+Consider this regex:

 ```regex
 (foo|bar|baz)
 ```

-The Rant equivalent to generate any matching string is quite similar:
+The Rant equivalent is nearly identical:

 ```rant
 {foo|bar|baz} # Resolves randomly to "foo", "bar", or "baz"